carceneaux/arsano.ninja/content/post/automate-gitlab-artifact-deletion.md

     "rest api",
     "job",
     "artifact",
+    "artifact deletion",
-    "artifact deletion"
+    "artifact retention"
 ]
-date = "2019-05-9"
+date = "2019-05-09"
 categories = [
     "Post"
 ]
 +++

-A few months ago the HD containing my on-prem GitLab instance began to fill up.
+A few months ago the disk space on my on-prem GitLab instance began to fill up.
 Fortunately for me, my monitoring reported the issue to me before it became a major problem.
-My first thought was, _why is my HD filling up?_ I knew that I had provisioned more than enough space and there should be no reason it was full.
+My first thought was, _why is this happening?_ I knew that I had provisioned more than enough space and there should be no reason it was almost full.

 After a brief investigation, I found that the _build artifacts_ section of most of my repositories was 99% of the total repository size...some of them being over 40GB in size!
 That's when I went down the rabbit hole of artifact retention and artifact deletion.
 In this post, we'll focus on the _solution_ to this problem as well as a _stop-gap_.